 The prospect for improved returns with acceptable levels of investment risk is a key consideration for any municipality investing under the Prudent Investor Standard.
-Table 9 below provides a projection of the annual returns for Whitby's investment Outcomes (and consolidated Outcomes).
-These estimates were derived from an analysis of long-term returns based on conservative capital market assumptions and economic forecasts which were the ONE JIB updated on February 17, 2021.
+Table 9 below provides a estimate of the annual returns for each of Quinte West's investment Outcomes (and consolidated Outcomes).
+These estimates were derived from an analysis of long-term returns based on conservative capital market assumptions and economic forecasts which were updated by the ONE JIB on February 17, 2021.
 HISA return expectations have been updated subsequently to reflect current rates (0.715%).
 They are presented for information purposes only, and actual investment results may differ materially.
-The source of returns (recurring income vs capital gains) is not a factor that ONE JIB actively considers.
-It is essentially not relevant to municipal investors because they are not subject to taxes on investment returns.
+The source of returns (recurring income vs capital gains) is not a factor that ONE JIB actively considers for these mandates.
+It is largely not relevant to municipal investors because they are not subject to taxes on investment returns.